artilugio0/efin-proxy/README.md

-# Proxy-Vibes
+# Efin Proxy

-**Proxy-Vibes** is a lightweight, CLI-focused HTTP/HTTPS intercepting proxy written in Go, designed for simplicity and extensibility.
+**Efin Proxy** is a lightweight, CLI-focused HTTP/HTTPS intercepting proxy written in Go, designed for simplicity and extensibility.
 It is tailored for users who prefer command-line applications, offering a straightforward way to inspect, modify, and log HTTP traffic.
 The proxy supports a powerful plugin system using gRPC, allowing developers to hook into the request and response lifecycle for custom processing.

 Status: alpha